View of Osaka, Japan, from the Umeda Sky Building.

 Individual Concerns

 I wish we lived in a world in which everyone was treated with equal respect and kindness, but that is not our reality yet.
 It is important, therefore, to consider whether there is anything about who you are that could put you at risk if you travel to certain places.
-For example, there are still places in the U.S. where the color of an individual’s skin or wearing a hijab could attract unfriendly and possibly aggressive attention, and there are places in the world where a woman could be in danger because she is not accompanied by a man.
+For example, there are still places in the U.S. where the color of an individual’s skin or wearing a hijab can attract unfriendly and possibly aggressive attention.
+There are also places in the world where a woman can be in danger because she is not accompanied by a man.

 Travel blogs, especially if written by someone with characteristics similar to you, can be a source of information about these types of dangers.
 Some travel guidebooks, such as the Lonely Planet guidebooks, also have sections describing safety considerations and concerns.
-For example, they may tell you to be especially aware of the risk of pickpockets in Paris and that you shouldn’t leave any belongings in your car near Golden Gate Park in San Francisco because it increases the risk of someone breaking into your car.
+For example, they may tell you that you shouldn’t leave any belongings in your car near Golden Gate Park in San Francisco because it increases the risk of someone breaking into your car.
 Just make sure you are reading an up-to-date book since conditions can change over time.

 Knowledge is Power